← Back to Home

 3. Link inscriptions through parent-child relationship

-4. Initialize Lightning channel using spark.money SDK
+4. Initialize Lightning channel using LND or Core Lightning

 3.2 Reinscription Bridge